-If a child has been declared eligible to a school for “gifted” kids, does this mean that one parent can force his or her attendance there, by way of court order?
+If a child has been declared eligible to a school for “gifted” kids, does this mean that one parent can force his or her attendance there, by way of a court order?

 This was the issue in an Ontario case called Askalan v.
 Taleb, where the divorcing parents’ conflict centered on their disagreement around their son’s education.
 For much of his educational career, the boy had attended been attending a private school, for which the mother paid all of the tuition under the terms of the separation agreement she and the father reached.
 That agreement also stipulated that the parents would continue to jointly make important decisions about the child’s education, but that the mother could decide to pull the child out of private school if she could no longer afford it financially.
 In that case, the parents agreed to choose an alternate school together.

 After the boy was assessed as being intellectually gifted, the mother wanted him transferred to a full-time gifted program at a different school.
 The father objected; among his concerns was the disruption to the child, and the 10 minutes in extra drive-time to get the boy to school from the father’s house.

 Since they could not agree (and the divorce trial was still a long way down the road), the mother brought a motion asking for a temporary court order transferring the child to the other school.

 The court started by dismissing outright the father’s accusation that the mother’s motive was strictly to save having to pay private school tuition.
 The separation agreement included a term allowing the mother to pull the boy out if money was an issue; the court also pointed out that the parents had collectively wasted the equivalent of three years’ tuition merely on arguing the motion before it.
 So the motive could not have been purely financial.

 Next, given that the motion was heard in August, the court lamented its timing: